a favourite foodie destination in the heart of Canberra

 BentSpoke Brewing Co. provides a world-class beer experience with 18 different beers and ciders brewed on-site, while around the corner at Hopscotch you’ll find a beer garden and barbecue, perfect for a Sunday evening session.

 Away from the bustle of Lonsdale Street lies Sage Dining Rooms, awarded TripAdvisor's 2020 best fine dining restaurant in Australia.
 Nestled in the Gorman Arts Centre, their modern-Australian degustation menu is a hit, especially when paired with local wines.

 Prepare to feast

-The Elk & Pea Eating House on Lonsdale Street has become one of the ‘must visit’ brunch destinations in the capital for its quirky mix of breakfasts with Central American flair and a breakfast cocktail menu.
+Grease Monkey on Lonsdale Street has become one of the ‘must visit’ foodie destinations in the capital for its burgers and Detroit style pizzas, many of which pay homage to the suburbs' mechanic's garage and car sales yard past.
 Not far away, you can try a mash up of flavours and fun at Lazy Su.

 Nearby on Mort Street, Black Fire Restaurant serves up a Spanish Mediterranean feast.
 The slow roasting scents will tempt you to try a little of everything from the menu.
 Choose from Canberra region wines or maybe a nicely matched Spanish tempranillo.

 If you're more of a hole-in-the-wall than white-table-cloths sort of diner, you'll find a stool with your name on it at Ramentic.
 Their limited menu makes choosing a breeze, with the harumaki and dry noodle dishes stand out favourites.

 A taste of Scandanavia is yours at Rye - settle in by the fireplace over a cup of coffee and a pastry to capture the essence on a Danish escape.